LauraBertola/Tutorials/WGS (low depth)/FastQC_Trimming_Mapping.md

 | 4765:2182          | X:Y coordinates of the cluster on the tile   |
 | length=99          | Read length      |

 The second line contains the sequence data.
-The third line is unused (identified with +).
+The third line is unused (identified with +, often this line is empty, but here it repeats the header from the first line).
 And the fourth line is the quality scores for the base calls.
 The [FASTQ wikipedia page](https://en.wikipedia.org/wiki/FASTQ_format) has a good figure depicting the logic behind how quality scores are encoded.

 ## FastQC for quality control